 A revenue increase from last year to this year of between 15% and 20% for the first week of the month for a couple of months now.

-The significance of my revealing this location is that many state workers are paid near the end of each month.
+The significance of my emphasizing the location is that many state workers are paid near the end of each month.
 No surprise then that for a number of years, the restaurant had been enjoying greater average revenues the first week of the month than for the other weeks.
 The patrons and prospective patrons felt more flush.
 The regular patrons were ready to try out the more expensive entrées, and the prospective patrons were ready to waive brown-bagging it for a day or two.

 More recently, the restaurant owner learned about some consumer behavior findings: Researchers at University of Utah and University of Iowa found that in the days soon after receiving a paycheck, consumers with full-time jobs become what is called “promotion-focused.”
 As the days after the paycheck pass, the person becomes progressively more “protection focused.”